Jebet812/LINUX/README.md

 #### Navigating the Linux Filesystem
 This helps to find applications, files and directories located in other directories.
-The structure is entirely text based since Linux is Command Line Interface (CLI) hence commands are used to navigate the file system.
+The structure is entirely text based since Linux is Command Line Interface (CLI) hence commands are used to navigate the file system